KJhugotang/kjhugotang.github.io/_pages/about.md

 <h1 style="color: #226b68;">Hi, here's <a href="https://profiles.uts.edu.au/student_Kaixin.Deng" style="color: #226b68; font-weight: bold; text-decoration: none;">KJ</a>!</h1>

 I'm a Ph.D.
-Candidate at <a href="https://www.uts.edu.au/about/faculties/design-and-society/communication" style="color: #226b68; font-weight: bold; text-decoration: none;">School of Communication, University of Technology Sydney</a>, and a member of the Center for Future Media & Human-Machine Communication, supervised by Dr. Paul Bron, Dr. Kai Lin & A/Prof. Amelia Johns.
+Candidate at <a href="https://www.uts.edu.au/about/faculties/design-and-society/communication" style="color: #226b68; font-weight: bold; text-decoration: none;">School of Communication, University of Technology Sydney</a>, supervised by Dr. Paul Bron, Dr. Kai Lin & A/Prof. Amelia Johns.

 I am also a member of The International Student Training Network (ISTN) 2024-2026.
 ISTN is a program of the International Partnership for Queer Youth Resilience (INQYR), a research partnership between universities and community organizations across Canada, the US, the UK, Mexico, and Australia.